CURRENT OPENINGS

 Full-time and Part-time Level 2: Illinois Municipal Retirement Fund (IMRF) – pension plan with short-term disability provision (4.5% employee contribution), paid vacation leave, paid sick leave, paid holidays (9 per year), paid birthday holiday, tax-sheltered annuity plan and tuition reimbursement

-Compensation and Personnel Policy
+Compensation and Administrative Regulations

 AGE – The Library does not employ individuals under the age of 16 unless proper work permits are obtained and verified prior to the commencement of employment.
 Any employee working with a work permit shall have a limited work schedule to accommodate school night work restrictions.
-The library has no mandatory retirement age.
+The Library has no mandatory retirement age.